Sep 3, 2021

-In the case of Banks & Consumer Finance alternative credit scores enable customer creditworthiness predictions like never before.
+In the case of Banks and Consumer Finance, alternative credit scores enable customer creditworthiness predictions like never before.
 By applying scoring algorithms to anonymous metadata, companies can obtain robust personalised models of human behaviour in social, spatial and sequential contexts.
-Therefore, large-scale phone-based metadata with behavioural mapping abilities empower organisations to infer financial wellbeing based on spending patterns.
+Therefore, large-scale phone-based metadata with behavioural mapping abilities empowers organisations to infer financial wellbeing based on spending patterns.
 This dramatically improves companies' access to new market segments, such as the new-to-credit (NTC), new-to-bank, thin file, millennials and self-employed.

 Digital Lenders are also benefiting from alternative data.
 Micro, small and medium-sized digital lenders can struggle big time to achieve business growth; all the metrics might be aligned, but access to capital may be lacking giving larger companies an unfair advantage.
 Alternative credit scoring can help digital lenders to create more accurate credit ratings and provide more loans to new customers, thus achieving the desired growth.

 The scope of alternative data is growing.
 The use of new credit rating models integrated with artificial intelligence impacts a wide variety of industries by modifying the rules of the game.
-The competitiveness of companies is determined, today more than ever, by the possibility of individualizing people and offering personalized products and experiences according to their needs.
-Mass offer schemes become obsolete in the face of new technological and consumer changes.
+The competitiveness of companies is determined, today more than ever, by the possibility of individualising people and offering personalised products and experiences according to their needs.
+Mass offer schemes become obsolete in the face of new technologies and consumer changes.